3 Chiropractic Terms to Know Before Your First Visit

 Vertebral subluxation often starts with abnormal motion because of the position of the spinal bones.
 This can make it hard to twist or bend your spine.
 The misalignment is often caused by poor posture.
 If the condition worsens, it can begin to affect the nervous systems.
 This, combined with limited mobility, may allow some of your muscles to atrophy or shrink.

 Chiropractic manipulations alone can't fix your bad posture, but they can loosen joints, releasing some pain immediately.
 They also make it easier for you to exercise and stretch to improve your posture for good.
 Thanks to the growing demand for chiropractic care, your insurance carrier may even cover some treatments.
-If you would like to know more about chiropractic care, or if you need to schedule your first appointment,
+If you would like to know more about chiropractic care, or if you need to schedule your first appointment, contact us

 at Davison Chiropractic today.